 Realistically, you could probably camp anywhere and you’d love it.
 I’ve uploaded a map here though, so you can see where the camp sites are located.
 The private ones are overlooking the lagoon itself, and are neatly hidden away.

 We stayed at campsite 29, which has a couple of nice trees, grass and plenty of protection.
 A lot of people recommend the ridge, which has amazing views over a beach just meters below you.
 This certainly looks nice, but you are closer to others and you don’t have quite as much protection.
 If you are in a caravan or camper trailer this may mean less to you than if you are in a tent!

 The map that you are given upon arriving to Middle Lagoon has a couple of places that are recommended for fishing.
 We gave flat rocks a go, but gave up as the rocks are pretty hard to cast off, and the chance of losing fishing gear was almost guaranteed.

 We were told not to worry about crocodiles or stingers at the two beaches, and we didn’t.
 However, no doubt crocodiles would probably be seen once a decade or so, like most of the coast, so bear it in mind!

 Camp fires are permitted at Middle Lagoon, and you can grab firewood off the track going in.
 Please don’t take timber from the property itself.

 How does it compare to Kooljaman?

-I've got a full post coming out reviewing these two places, but both are amazing.
+I’ve got a full post coming out reviewing Middle Lagoon vs Kooljaman, but both are amazing.
 The whole Cape itself is stunning, and so long as you like the beach and relaxing in nature, you are going to love it!
-I will say though, that Middle Lagoon is much less 'touristy' than Kooljaman, and that is very attractive to some people.
+I will say though, that Middle Lagoon is much less ‘touristy’ than Kooljaman, and that is very attractive to some people.